-&lt;sup>38 HHS, FY 2005 Indian Health Service Justification of Estimates for Appropriations Committees, p.
+38 HHS, FY 2005 Indian Health Service Justification of Estimates for Appropriations Committees, p.
 IHS-85.
-Ibid.

-&lt;sup>41 NPAIHB, "FY 2004 IHS Budget Analysis," p.
+41 NPAIHB, "FY 2004 IHS Budget Analysis," p.
 2.

-&lt;sup>42 U.S. Department of Health and Human Services, Indian Health Service, Response to the Commission's Interrogatory 19, April 2004 (hereafter cited as IHS, Interrogatory Response).
+42 U.S. Department of Health and Human Services, Indian Health Service, Response to the Commission's Interrogatory 19, April 2004 (hereafter cited as IHS, Interrogatory Response).

-&lt;sup>44 For FY 2004, the Northwest Portland Area Indian Health Board estimates the medical inflation rate for CHS services at 12.5 percent, the health services inflation rate at 7.5 percent, the facilities inflation rate at 4.0 percent, and the population growth at 2.1 percent of the health services account.
+44 For FY 2004, the Northwest Portland Area Indian Health Board estimates the medical inflation rate for CHS services at 12.5 percent, the health services inflation rate at 7.5 percent, the facilities inflation rate at 4.0 percent, and the population growth at 2.1 percent of the health services account.
 See NPAIHB, "FY 2004 IHS Budget Analysis," p.
 13. The differences between the medical inflation rate and the health services and facilities inflation rates are obtained by estimating the percentage of the expense subject to the respective medical and general inflation rates.
 See Ed Fox, executive director of Northwest Portland Area Indian Health Board, e-mail, Apr.
 17, 2004.

-&lt;sup>45 NPAIHB, "FY 2004 IHS Budget Analysis," pp. 9, 15.
+45 NPAIHB, "FY 2004 IHS Budget Analysis," pp. 9, 15.
 Mandatory costs include \$19.6 million for federal pay increases, \$16 million for tribal pay increases, and \$25.5 million to fund staffing and operating costs for new facilities.
 See also The President's FY 2004 Budget for Indian Programs Before: Hearing Before the Senate Comm. on Indian Affairs, 108th Cong.
 (2003) (statement of Dr. Charles W. Grim, interim director, Indian Health Service).

-- The budget for dental health services increases by \$5.7 million, yet 92,000 fewer services will be provided. - The budget for mental health services increases by \$2.5 million, yet 7,700 fewer services will be provided. - The budget for alcohol and substance abuse treatment increases by \$3.4 million, yet 29,000 fewer outpatient visits will be provided. - The budget for contract health services increases by \$18 million, yet fewer general medical and surgical hospitalizations will be provided, though the number of outpatient visits will increase by 1,175. - The budget for public health nursing increases by \$3 million, yet 13,000 fewer patient visits will be provided. - The budget for contract health representatives increases by \$1.4 million, yet 99,000 fewer tribally operated services will be provided.
+- The budget for dental health services increases by \$5.7 million, yet 92,000 fewer services will be provided.46 - The budget for mental health services increases by \$2.5 million, yet 7,700 fewer services will be provided.
+47 - The budget for alcohol and substance abuse treatment increases by \$3.4 million, yet 29,000 fewer outpatient visits will be provided.48 - The budget for contract health services increases by \$18 million, yet fewer general medical and surgical hospitalizations will be provided, though the number of outpatient visits will increase by 1,175.
+49 - The budget for public health nursing increases by \$3 million, yet 13,000 fewer patient visits will be provided.50 - The budget for contract health representatives increases by \$1.4 million, yet 99,000 fewer tribally operated services will be provided.51

 For most of the increases listed above, the majority of the funding increase is to cover salary increases.
 In some cases, a portion is applied to the staffing of new facilities.
-No specific funding is provided for the effects of inflation on supplies and facilities.
+No specific funding is provided for the effects of inflation on supplies and facilities.52

 FY 2005 is not the first year with limited budget increases.
 The graphs below clearly illustrate the financial trends afflicting Native Americans.
 The first of the two illustrates that the per capita spending power for IHS appropriations, in 1996 dollars, dropped from a high of \$1,439 in 1991 to a low of \$1,197 in 1998.
 IHS attributes most of this drop to medical inflation.
+In the first year with limited budget increases.
+The graphs below clearly illustrates that the per capita spending power for IHS appropriations, in 1996 dollars, dropped from a high of \$1,439 in 1991 to a low of \$1,197 in 1998.